 to whom I am grateful for valuable high-performance computing (HPC) resources, did a puff piece on this work-in-progress.

-I am a member of the following professional organizations: ISBA, RSS, ASA, IMS, CS, INFORMS, SIAM.
-I am the treasurer for the International Society for Bayesian Analysis (ISBA), and in 2017 I am the Program Chair-Elect for the Statistics in Defense and National Security Section of the ASA.
+I am a member of ISBA, ASA, IMS, INFORMS, SIAM, currently serve as treasurer for the International Society for Bayesian Analysis (ISBA), program chair for the ASA section on Statistics in Defense and National Security (SDNS) , and program chair elect for the ASA Section on Bayesian Statistical Science (SBSS).

-I currently serve on the editorial board for Technometrics and Bayesian Analysis.
-I recently served as guest editor for a Statistica Sinica special issue on Uncertainty Quantification.
-Each year I tend to referee about ten papers for other stats and domain-specific journals.
+I currently serve on the editorial board for Technometrics, Journal of Uncertainty Quantification, and Bayesian Analysis, and recently as guest editor for a Statistica Sinica special issue on Uncertainty Quantification.
+Each year I referee about ten papers for other journals.